There are usually a number of different soil layers underneath a house.

 At Clarke Basement Systems, we solve foundation settlement issues of all kinds!
 Call us for a free foundation settlement repair quote today!

-We serve Mississauga, Markham, Vaughan, and many nearby areas in Ontario.
+We serve Mississauga, Markham, Toronto, and many nearby areas in Ontario.

 Signs of a settling foundation can be very subtle at first.
 Some homeowners may go months or even years before noticing a crack in their foundation.
 However, the long-term damage from foundation settlement is ongoing and will lead to more severe foundation problems.